ogourment/settings/README.md

 ## Alert the user when they forgot to provide settings

 Sometimes, there are no sensible defaults.
 In that case, you want to alert the developer when he forgot to provide a `settings.json` file.
 This usually only makes sense on the server.
 In this case, pass `MeteorSettings.REQUIRED` as the second argument.
-A `Meteor.Error` will be thrown and the server will crash (nicely).
+An `Error` will be thrown and the server will crash (nicely).

 Example:
 ```javascript